uri1001/the-hardhat-project/README.md

     --config              A Hardhat config file.
     --emoji               Use emoji in messages.
+    --flamegraph          Generate a flamegraph of your Hardhat tasks.
     --help                Shows this message, or a task's help if its name is provided --max-memory          The maximum amount of memory that Hardhat can use.
     --network             The network to connect to.
     --show-stack-traces   Show stack traces.
     --tsconfig            A TypeScript config file.
+    --typecheck           Enable TypeScript type-checking of your scripts/tests.
-    --verbose             Enables Hardhat verbose logging
+    --verbose             Enables Hardhat verbose logging.
     --version             Shows hardhat's version.

     AVAILABLE TASKS:

-    check         Check whatever you need
+    accounts              Provides accounts information in selected network check                 Check whatever you need
     clean                 Clears the cache and deletes all artifacts compile               Compiles the entire project, building all artifacts console               Opens a hardhat console
-    flatten       Flattens and prints contracts and their dependencies help          Prints this message
+    coverage              Generates a code coverage report for tests flatten               Flattens and prints contracts and their dependencies gas-reporter:merge
+    help                  Prints this message
+    info                  Provides information from selected address
+    keys                  Generates address - private key pairs from mnemonic seed phrase network               Provides selected network state information
-    node          Starts a JSON-RPC server on top of Hardhat Network run           Runs a user-defined script after compiling the project test          Runs mocha tests
+    node                  Starts a JSON-RPC server on top of Hardhat Network run                   Runs a user-defined script after compiling the project size-contracts        Output the size of compiled contracts test                  Runs mocha tests
+    typechain             Generate Typechain typings for compiled contracts verify                Verifies contract on Etherscan

 To get help for a specific task run: npx hardhat help <task>